DR ANNA WHITELOCK IS A HISTORIAN, BROADCASTER AND AUTHOR.

 Anna is also a prize-winning author having written Mary Tudor: England’s First Queen and Elizabeth’s Bedfellows: An Intimate History of the Queen’s Court.
 She also writes and reviews for The Telegraph, The Guardian, Times Literary Supplement, BBC History magazine, History Today and The New York Times.

-She is a reader in early modern history at Royal Holloway University of London and lectures on political, social and cultural history in the sixteenth and seventeenth century and is director of the London Centre for Public History.
+She is a reader in early modern history at Royal Holloway University of London and lectures on political, social and cultural history in the sixteenth and seventeenth century and is director of the London Centre for Public History and Heritage.
 She gained her Ph.D from Corpus Christi College in Cambridge and is a fellow of the Royal Historical Society.

-Reader in Early Modern History, Director of the London Centre for Public History at Royal Holloway, University of London, author, Ph.D, Royal Historical Society fellow
+Reader in Early Modern History, Director of the London Centre for Public History and Heritage at Royal Holloway, University of London, author, Ph.D, Royal Historical Society fellow